consequently/consequently-hugo/content/presentation/2015/fixed-point-models-clmps-2015.md

 +++
 date = "2015-08-05T11:00:00+01:00"
-title = "Fixed Point Models for Theories of Properties and Classes" host = "15th Congress on Logic, Methodology, and Philosophy of Science; Helsinki" publishdate = "2015-07-31"
+title = "Fixed Point Models for Theories of Properties and Classes" host = "15th Congress on Logic, Methodology, and Philosophy of Science, University of Helsinki" publishdate = "2015-07-31"

 +++